 Welcome to Anloch's Reg'd Soft Coated Wheaten Terriers

-After taking a break from breeding wheatens I was given the opportunity to take over some of Springmoor’s exceptional wheatens.
-Thus Anloch’s Reg’d Soft Coated Wheaten Terriers took hold.
+After taking a break from breeding Wheatens I was given the opportunity to acquire some of Springmoor Kennel's exceptional Wheatens.
+Thus Anloch’s Reg’d Soft Coated Wheaten Terriers began.

 I only breed on a small scale and pay close attention to pedigree and health testing.
 All of my dogs must be from DNA PLN clear lines to be part of my breeding program.
 I provide a 2-year health guarantee for any congenital health problems.
 Breeding for good health and a loving, carefree, happy temperament is my highest priority.